opattison/olivermakes/_posts/2014-12-14-reaction-works-that-work.md

 drafted: 2014-12-14 20:00
 unique-id: 2014-12-14:reaction-works-that-work
 description: 'Notes on an independent publication about design and creativity.'
+feature-description: 'At its best, a print magazine can be as valuable as a book.
+These are my notes on <i>Works That Work</i>, an independent publication about design and creativity.'
 image:
   - src: 2014-12-14-wtw-olivermakes-ccbync.jpg
     alt: ''